Enroll for 2026 Benefits

 When you select your medical plan, you will notice that the “designate a PCP” section will require a response—even for those employees who are not required to elect one.
 With the exception of the groups below, just click “Auto Allocate” for a PCP and move to the next section.
 No PCP will be assigned to you.

-You will need to elect a PCP if you are in one of the following groups:
+You will need to elect a PCP if you are a member of certain University of Rhode Island non-classified unions.
+For a listing, please visit the OEB website news page.

 Step #4: Don’t miss out on savings opportunities